qgis/QGIS-Website/content/resources/support/privacy.md

 For questions or concerns, please contact the QGIS Project Steering Committee at [info@qgis.org](mailto:info@qgis.org).

-## QGIS Plugins Analytics
+## QGIS Plugins Analytics Dashboard
-The QGIS Plugins Analytics service ([https://plugins-analytics.qgis.org](https://plugins-analytics.qgis.org)) collects minimal, non-identifiable data whenever a plugin is downloaded from the QGIS Plugins Manager or the [QGIS Plugins Website](https://plugins.qgis.org).
+The **QGIS Plugins Analytics Dashboard** ([https://plugins-analytics.qgis.org](https://plugins-analytics.qgis.org)) collects minimal, non-identifiable data whenever a plugin is downloaded from the QGIS Plugins Manager or the [QGIS Plugins Website](https://plugins.qgis.org).
 The following information is recorded:

 - **Date of download** (rounded to the nearest day)
 - **Plugin version** downloaded